jsclifford/ansible-docker-lab/README.md

 Run the following command to startup your servers.

 ```shell
 # Run in root of the repo folder
 docker-compose -f .\docker\docker-compose.yml up -d
 ```
+** Note:Right now docker-compose only works in windows powershell.
+Not tested on MAC OS.
+Does not mount systemd in WSL on Windows.
+Thus ssh connections to hosts fail in ansible.

 Run this command that will get you into the control docker container to run your ansible commands.